splunk/public-o11y-docs/apm/intro-to-apm.rst

   * - Correlate traces that make up end-to-end transactions in your system to monitor the workflows you care about most
     - Business Workflows
     - :ref:`apm-workflows`

+  * - Use built-in dashboards to assess service, endpoint, and system health at a glance.
+    - Built-in dashboards
+    - :ref:`built-in-dashboards`

   * - Jump between components of Splunk Observability Cloud by selecting related data
     - Related Content